San7o/rust-ag-blog/README.md

 # Markdown blog in Rust

-Rust toolchain to create posts in markdown for a static blog, hosted by github pages.
-For each blog post, the toolchain will parse it to html and yaml, a new post page will be created from an html template made in wordpress.
+Rust toolchain for managing markdown posts for a static blog, hosted on github pages.
+For each markdown blog post, the toolchain will parse it to html and yaml, a new post page will be created from an html template made in wordpress.

 I used:
 - [Markdown](https://github.com/wooorm/markdown-rs) to parse the markdown files into html
 - [Tera](https://github.com/Keats/tera) template engine to insert html to a template file